AnsarIbrahim/Budget-App/README.md

   bundle install
 ```

-it will install the required gemfile for running the project
+it will install the required gem file for running the project

 ### Usage